 For the twelfth part of The Sermon on the Mount I will cover verses 15 through 19 of Chapter 7.
-The focus here is ough it may only be two verses, it covers a lot as you'll see and covers the punishment of hell.
+The focus here is that it encompasses quite a bit as well as covering the punishment of hell as you'll see.
 Thus I should like to continue to produce the commentaries only, without adding related Scripture to it.
 The reason for this, rather than skipping over the context, (we have read and interpreted chapter 5, 6 and the first fourteen verses of 7) is to get the meaning, without overwhelming the senses with a multiplication of electrical ink.

 15 Beware of false prophets, who come to you in the clothing of sheep, but inwardly they are ravenous wolves.

 In the clothing of sheep.
 Beware of hypocrites, with their outward appearance of sanctity, and sound doctrine --- by their fruits you shall know them.
 Such hypocrites can scarcely ever continue constant in the practice of what is good.
 (Witham) --- Heretics usually affect an extraordinary appearance of zeal and holiness, calling themselves evangelical preachers and teachers of the gospel, as if that Church which preceded them, and which descends by an uninterrupted succession from the apostles, did not teach the pure gospel of Christ.
 (Haydock) --- Beware of false prophets, or heretics.
 They are far more dangerous than the Jews, who being rejected by the apostles, are also avoided by Christians, but these having the appearance of Christianity, having churches, sacraments, &c. deceive many.
 These are the rapacious wolves, of whom St. Paul speaks, Acts 20.
 (St. John Chrysostom) Origen styles them, the gates of death, and the path to hell.